teezdolla/NRFI-using-python-GPT/README.md

 - Run `python data_prep.py` to fetch the latest seasons.

 ## Model training
-`train_model.py` builds an enhanced training set from `final_training_data.csv` by merging rolling pitcher and team offense statistics.
-It now adds the number of days since each pitcher's previous start as a feature.
-Hyperparameter tuning is performed using `GridSearchCV` with **time-series cross-validation**.
-The best model is evaluated on an 80/20 chronological split and saved as `xgboost_yrfi_tuned.json`.
+`train_model.py` now uses the leak-free dataset `final_training_data_leakfree.csv` to avoid using first-inning information from the same game.
+Rolling pitcher and team offense stats are merged, along with days of rest and ballpark factors.
+Missing values are imputed with column medians rather than zeros.
+Hyperparameter tuning is performed with `GridSearchCV` and the final model is trained with early stopping and probability calibration via isotonic regression.
+The tuned model is saved as `xgboost_yrfi_leakfree_tuned.json` and the calibrator as `isotonic_calibrator.pkl`.

 ## Requirements
 Install dependencies with: